What is astigmatism? Causes, Symptoms, and Eyes Care Tips

 4. Corneal astigmatism, crystal astigmatism, etc.

-Eye damage: Even minor eye damage can change the shape of the cornea, potentially increasing the severity of astigmatism.
+• Eye damage: Even minor eye damage can change the shape of the cornea, potentially increasing the severity of astigmatism.

-Age: Although uncommon, some people may experience worsening astigmatism as they age due to changes in eye shape.
+• Age: Although uncommon, some people may experience worsening astigmatism as they age due to changes in eye shape.

-Eye diseases: Some eye diseases, such as cataracts or dry eye, can cause astigmatism to worsen.
+• Eye diseases: Some eye diseases, such as cataracts or dry eye, can cause astigmatism to worsen.

-Wearing Contact Lenses: Improperly fitted or incorrectly fitted contact lenses can cause changes in the shape of the cornea, which may worsen astigmatism.
+• Wearing Contact Lenses: Incorrectly fitted contact lenses can change the cornea's shape.
+This may worsen astigmatism.

-Excessive eye rubbing: Long-term eye rubbing can fatigue the cornea and lead to increased astigmatism.
+• Excessive eye rubbing: Long-term eye rubbing can fatigue the cornea and lead to increased astigmatism.

 Half frame designer frame glasses

-Protect Your Eyes, Experts Recommend:
+Protect Your Eyes, Vooglam Recommends:

 1. It is best to have regular eye examinations, 1 to 2 times a year.
 Develop good hygiene habits and do not touch your eyes with your hands or other objects to avoid spreading eye diseases.